kb9101/NumberGuessingGame/README.md

 # NumberGuessingGame
-This is a simple number guessing game in python!
+A simple number guessing game in python!